Utilitycoder/alx-system_engineering-devops/README.md

-this is a scripting repository
+File 0-alias is a script that creates an alias.